 The patient had no postoperative complications.
 He was ambulating in a CAM walker boot and had initiated physical therapy by postoperative week five.
-By postoperative week eight, the patient was pain free, active and able to return to work without limitations.
+By postoperative week eight, the patient was pain-free, active and able to return to work without limitations.
 This patient made no further reports of complications at the time of writing, 18 months after his TAA.